Perth Airport: 1988–2018: Growth and expansion

-2019 onwards
+2019–present: Major upgrades and future consolidation

+Although the airport was closed to many regular international and domestic flights during the course of the COVID-19 pandemic in 2020 and 2021, Perth Airport still handled six million resource workers on fly-in fly-out flights.
+However, the subdued passenger numbers and a delayed border reopening resulted in a temporary closure of the Terminal 1 domestic pier and a partial closure of Terminal 3 in early 2022.

+In June 2022, Qantas began direct flights from Perth to Rome to be operated on a seasonal basis, three times a week; this created Perth Airport's second direct connection to Europe.
+These services were followed by a direct service to Paris Charles de Gaulle beginning in July 2024, the third connection to Europe.

 In May 2024, it was announced that terminals 3 and 4 will receive upgrades to create additional capacity for Qantas services before the airline ultimately moves to a new terminal in the Airport Central precinct in 2031.
 In addition, domestic Jetstar services moved to terminal 2 from December 2024, before it will rejoin Qantas at the new terminal once it is completed.
 These upgrades are part of an estimated $5 billion investment in the airport which will fund construction of both the new terminal and a third runway as well as two multi-storey carparks and a hotel in the Airport Central precinct.
 The first of the new six-level carparks began construction in mid-2024 with an intended completion date of 2026.
-The existing road network in front of T1 and T2 will also be reconfigured, and will see new dedicated pick-up and drop-off points for passengers.
+The existing road network in front of T1 and T2 will also be reconfigured, and will see new dedicated pick-up and drop-off points for passengers, while the existing road in front of terminal 1 will be closed and converted into a pedestrian plaza.

 On 28 June 2024, Rex Airlines commenced operations to Adelaide using Embraer E190s from National Jet Express, and to Melbourne using their own Boeing 737 aircraft.
 This marked the first time Rex had flown across the country to Perth.
 These flights were later withdrawn after Rex entered voluntary administration in July 2024.

-In October 2024, it was announced that the airport's first hotel to be run by Accor under the Pullman brand.
-Construction of the third runway was also announced to start in early 2025 for a 2028 opening.
+In October 2024, it was announced that the airport's first hotel would be run by Accor under the Pullman brand.
+Scheduled to begin construction in 2026, the 240-room hotel will feature a rooftop pool with views of the airfield and an architectural design that echoes aircraft panels.
+It will also connect to the existing skybridge.

 In October 2025, the airport began work on upgrades and expansion of terminal 2 that would double the passenger capacity of the facility.